 Want to know the best part?

-We have compiled a list of the best inversion table for your specific needs.
-No lying, this was one of the fiercest lists to assemble.
+We have compiled a list of the best inversion tables for your specific needs.
+No lie, this was one of the fiercest lists to assemble.

 So, while there aren’t a lot of inversion tables on this list, you can be certain we spent ages making sure we really did have the best available.
 Now, on to relieving your back pain.

 This heavy-duty inversion table by Harison can hold up to 350lbs and will leave your back feeling renewed!
 This table has multiple safety protections so that you can use it with full confidence.

 Some users say assembly takes a while.
 This machine is also heavy and difficult to move around once put in place.

 The heavy-duty integrated steel frame makes this inversion table extremely durable and stable.

 You get tons of safety protection with this inversion table thanks to the high-quality memory foam 3D backrest, safety belt, non-slip nuts and mat, protective pedal cover and cap, sponge foot cover, and secure handles.

 The True balance design allows your body to remain comfortable while using this inversion table.
 The ergonomic design fits with the curve of your waist, which works to release any back or neck strain/pressure.
 The sponge foot cover keeps your feet and ankles in place, providing full support, so you're never straining or bending your feet wrong while using this table.

 This inversion table can hold anywhere from 300-350lbs.
 Thanks to the easily adjustable height, this table is suitable for anyone between 4'8" to 6'5"!
 The angle is easily adjustable, making this suitable for almost all body types.